wellyngtond2/IntagramAPI_nodeJS_OminiStak/README.md

-# IntagramAPI NodeJS "OminiStak"
+# IntagramAPI NodeJS with Express and Socket.io
-Simples API simulando o Instagram feito em nodeJS.

-Funcionalidades:
+Simple API "Instagram simulating".

+Functionalities:
-* Adicionar Fotos
+* Publish Photos
-* Dar Like nas Fotos
+* Like in Photos

-Todas interações utilizado Socket.Io para interação RunTime entre qualquer plataforma.
+Used Tecnologies
+* Express
+* Mogoose
+* Cors
+* Socket.io